alighandij/Ex-RL-virtual-lab/README.md

 ### Encoder

-encoder is a function that takes two arguments:
+An encoder is a function that takes two arguments:

-1. `samples` which is a dict contains `agent_id` and samples:
+1. `samples`, which is a dictionary containing `agent_id` and samples:

 ```python
 samples = {